escuccim/LaraBlog/README.md

 Method getArchives returns the data used to construct the archive menu as a nested associative array.
 Note that this data is cached so will not update to reflect changes immediately.

+This package also includes an RSS feed which uses the Roumen\Feed package to generate the feed.
+This is available at /feed.

 ## Testing

 ``` bash